 In some cases, a child’s preference is taken into account.
 Depending on the state, judges might interview kids to get a feel of their opinion.
 Alternatively, the judge could appoint a custody evaluator to speak with the child.
 The views of the kid will have more weight if he or she is of sufficient age, usually 14 years or older.
 However, the child’s preference might be put aside on behalf of his or her own best interests.

 Over time, circumstances may change, and the current custody order may no longer be feasible or serve the child's best interests.
 In such situations, one or both parents may file a motion to modify the order.
 The court will consider the facts to determine whether or not the order should be changed.
 As with all other legal decisions concerning custody, the court will do what is in the child's best interests.

-A Relentless Team Assisting with Child Custody Matters
+A Relentless Team Assisting with Child Custody Matters in Ohio

 If you are going through a divorce or have questions regarding child custody matters, call L. Patrick Mulligan & Associates, LLC today.
 Our child custody lawyers in Dayton handle each case efficiently and effectively to seek the best results in as little time as possible.
 When you are struggling with legal matters, you need a team that will show support to you and your family from beginning to end.
 Do not wait another minute.